nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Our team size is 5.

 ### Support for special characters in names
-* We plan to add support for special characters in names such as Lupita Nyong'o, Adib S/O Tharman etc. This can be done by updating the regex of our commands to accept certain special characters.
+* We plan to add support for special characters in names such as Lupita Nyong'o, Adib S/O Tharman etc. This can be done by updating the validation regex to accept certain special characters.

 ### Restriction of property types
 * Property types will be given restrictions in the future such that nonsensical types will not be accepted.
 We will create an `enum` with common types such as `HDB`, `Landed Property`, `Condominium` etc.

 ### Improved duplication detection
-* Buyer duplication detection will be changed from the current method of matching names to checking for a repeated phone number OR email as these are more unique identifiers.
+* Buyer duplication detection will be changed from the current method of checking for repeated names to checking for a repeated phone number OR email as these are better unique identifiers.

 ### Setting a maximum for budget and asking price